The Reflected Newlyweds. Paolo Gioli in Volterra

 For Fabrizio Burchianti, director of the Museo Etrusco Guarnacci, the exhibition represents “an experience of profound value,” capable of revealing the contemporary relevance of Gioli’s gaze and the originality of his approach to ancient statuary.
 The works, created from the Etruscan urns preserved in the museum, demonstrate how contemporary creativity can offer new readings of archaeological heritage, keeping alive the dialogue between eras and sensibilities.

 Paolo Gioli was one of the most autonomous and radical Italian artists.
 After studying painting and a formative stay in New York in 1968, he chose photography and experimental film as his primary languages.
-Known for his use of the pinhole camera and for reinventing Polaroid processes — which he described as a “moist incunabulum of modern history” — Gioli’s work eludes all classification and is grounded in a continuous reflection on time, the body, matter, and memory.
+Known for his use of the pinhole camera and for reinventing Polaroid processes — which he described as a “moist incunabulum of modern history” — Gioli’s work eludes all classification and is grounded in a continuous reflection on time, body, matter, and memory.

 The Etruscans 85–25 project